 \subsection{Prior work and our contribution}

-The work \cite{kazemi2010minimizing} established the global exponential convergence of the continuous flow of the projected $H^1$-gradient flow, whereas the convergence property of the discretized version was largely open.
-In particular, as stated in \cites{henning2020sobolev}, the energy decay and the convergence to critical points for the discrete projected $H^1$-gradient flow and the discrete projected $a_0$-gradient flow have not been proved in previous literature, though conjectured to be true due to numerical observations.
+The work \cite{kazemi2010minimizing} established the global exponential convergence of the continuous projected $H^1$-gradient flow to a critical point of $E$.
+However, the convergence analysis of its discrete version remained largely open.
+In fact, as stated in \cite{henning2020sobolev}, even the energy decay and the convergence to critical points was unclear for the discrete projected $H^1$-gradient flow.
+In addition, the convergence of the discrete projected $a_0$-gradient flow has not been proved in previous literature, though conjectured to be true from numerical studies.
 One major contribution of this work is to prove the energy decay as well as the global convergence to a critical point for the discrete projected $H^1$ and $a_0$-gradient flow.
 Moreover, for the same schemes, we also obtained the local exponential convergence rate.

 As for the projected $a_u$-gradient flow, the work \cite{henning2020sobolev} obtained a global exponential convergence of the continuous flow to the ground state and also proved the global convergence (without a rate) of its forward Euler discretization.
 In the recent work \cite{zhang2019exponential}, the author obtained a local exponential convergence of the discrete projected $a_u$-gradient flow under the assumption that the discrete iterates are uniformly bounded in $L^\infty(\Omega)$.
 However, such an assumption is very difficult to verify in practice.
 The second contribution of the current paper is to prove the local exponential convergence of the discrete projected $a_u$-gradient flow without such an assumption.